 Rabbi David Baylinson succeeded Rabbi Gamoran and served for two years.
 In August 1962, Z. David Levy became our Rabbi.
 With his passion for social justice and many talents, he became a vital part not only of the Congregation, but of the community at large.
 In 1963, Rabbi Levy led a Temple delegation to Washington, D.C. to be part of the March on Washington, where they witnessed Dr. King’s “I Have a Dream” speech.
 He was also instrumental in the creation of Morristown’s annual commemorations of Dr. Martin Luther King Day.
 In 1990, after many years of service marked by devotion and excellence, Rabbi Levy retired and became Rabbi Emeritus.

 At that time, Rabbi Donald Rossoff joined Temple B’nai Or and was our spiritual leader for the next 25 years.
 He invigorated Temple with his devotion to the Jewish family, to Israel and the Jewish Community, to Tikkun Olam, to Jewish spirituality, to creative worship, and to interfaith dialogue.
+He continues to serve as our Rabbi Emeritus.
 In 2010, Cantor Galit Dadoun Cohen brought her unique and wonderful gifts to Temple.

 Temple B’nai Or has prided itself on its devotion to excellence in Jewish Learning, from PreSchool through our innovative Religious School and on to Adult Education.
 From our beginnings, Temple has been identified with the best in Jewish music, enabling our Temple family to worship together in joy.

-Our legacy continued through the B’Yachad / All Together capital campaign, which, after many years, completed the construction of a new Educational Wing, housing the Joel and Helen Jacobs Religious School.
-The new wing houses a new Beit Midrash, a place to meet, study, and worship.
+After many years, we completed the construction of a new Educational Wing in 2007, housing the Joel and Helen Jacobs Religious School.
+The new wing also provided a new Beit Midrash, a place to meet, study, and worship.
 The Schlosser Family Youth Lounge was renovated, as were the Aresty Family Social Hall, lobby, and offices.
 Our expanded lobby created the space for the Linda Grandis Blatt Gallery, dedicated to the display of Jewish art and the artistic creations of our members.

 Temple B’nai Or’s commitment to the community is reflected in the semi-annual Tikkun Olam Award, given to congregants who have made a significant impact on our community and/or our Temple.

 2003 Francine Rossoff